 Vacuum Former control bar.
 Product development in consideration of the Anthropometrics & Ergonomics for industrial production machines in the plastics industry.
 Kingston Polytechnic 1977-80

-This is a machine that warms a sheet of plastic that is held over a former, a shape or mould of a section of a component to be formed, that by virtue of a perforated table on which the mould sits, allows it to be raised up into the softened plastic sheet having the air simultaneously removed from within the chamber which forces the now malleable plastic sheet to embrace the mould.
+This is a machine that warms a sheet of plastic that is held over a former, a shape or mould of a section of a component to be formed, that by virtue of a perforated table on which the mould sits, allows it to be raised up into the softened plastic sheet, having the air simultaneously removed from within the chamber – which forces the now malleable plastic sheet to embrace the mould.

-The operational procedures were analysed so that the controls, layout, shape and function, graphic readout and overall aesthetics could be deliberated and developed.
+The operational procedures were analysed, so that the controls, layout, shape and function, graphic readout and overall aesthetics could be deliberated and developed.